SAP/open-resource-discovery/docs/details/articles/system-landscape-model.md

 ### Static Catalog

-In the static catalog, Products are described on a System Type Level.
+In the static catalog, products and their resources are described on a system type Level.
-Optionally, a static catalog can also reflect the System Version to also provide a history of the metadata, e.g. how it changed over time with releases.
+Optionally, a static catalog can also reflect the system version to also provide a history of the metadata, e.g. how it changed over time with releases.

 ### Dynamic Catalog

 The dynamic catalog can show a real (customer) system landscape at run-time.
-This focuses on the System Instance level.
+It is usually connected or part of a runtime control plane, which needs to know the system topology anyway.
+Here the focus is clearly on the System Instance level, although in many cases the metadata may still be static (defined on System Type level).